Lalpa Kohhran Thar: Community life

-In 2020, the Small Industries Development Bank of India recognised the achievement by providing Cluster Development Programme on Carpentry.
-They received INR 50000000 (~USD6.7 million) for the project.
-In 2012, following several fires in different parts Mizoram making many families homeless, they donated Mizo cookers and window frames to the victim families.
-The Mizoram Science, Technology and Innovative Council, under the Directorate of Science and Technology, Government of Mizoram, provides a project for sawdust processing and charcoal manufacture since 2021.
+In 2020, the Small Industries Development Bank of India granted recognition through a Cluster Development Programme on Carpentry, with the community receiving approximately ₹50 million (about US$6.7 million) for the project.
+In 2012, following several major fires in different parts of Mizoram that left many families homeless, the community donated Mizo cookers and window frames to affected households.
+Since 2021, the Mizoram Science, Technology and Innovation Council, under the Directorate of Science and Technology, Government of Mizoram, has supported a sawdust briquette and charcoal production project at Chhuanthar Tlangnuam.